 Information on Online Paralegal Certificate Programs

 Online paralegal certificate programs aim to provide aspiring paralegals with the skills and experience needed to assist lawyers and other legal professionals with research, trial preparation, and document writing.
-These programs generally consist of around 10 courses with curricula focusing on key legal areas such as the American legal system, legal research, and criminal law.
+These programs generally consist of around ten courses, with curricula focusing on key legal areas, such as the American legal system, legal research, and criminal law.
 Prospective students do not need to have prior experience as a paralegal in order to be eligible to apply, although some programs may require applicants to have a bachelor's degree.

 Georgia Schools Offering Online Paralegal Certificate Programs